 S.A.F.E.
-(SELF-DEFENSE AWARENESS & FAMILIARIZATION EXCHANGE)
+(SELF-DEFENSE AWARENESS & FAMILIARIZATION Exchange)

 The S.A.F.E.
 (Self-Defense Awareness and familiarization Exchange) program is taught by nationally certified instructor who is dedicated to help members of our community become more aware of and better familiar with basic self-defense concepts.
 The course is a 2 hour class geared toward adult and teenage women but is not specifically for women only.
-The class starts with a short introduction video, then progresses into a 1 1/2 hour physical selfdefense familiarization presentation.
+The class starts with a short introduction video, then progresses into a 11/2 hour physical selfdefense familiarization presentation.
 The class are free, but enrollment is limited to ensure the highest level of quality instruction.
 To register, please email the Program Coordinator, Officer Susan Pratt, at spratt@ufl.edu or by calling the University of Florida Police Department's Community Services Division at (352) 392-1409.
-Please provide your name, email address, phone number, and which class dates you would like to attend.